UCP uses the whole family approach to services by providing tools to make dreams a reality.

 Fill out this contact form to add your name to our email list!

-- Community events with trips to a wide array of venues including local parks, recreational centers, sports arenas, YMCA, museums, farms and orchards, colleges and universities, theaters, mini-golf courses, restaurants, and planetariums.
-Most months include 8 – 12 community-based activities as stand-alone events or part of group activities noted below.
+- Community events with trips to venues including local parks, rec centers, sports arenas, museums, farms and orchards, colleges and universities, theaters, mini-golf courses, restaurants and planetariums.

 - Monthly Drop-In Center, Women’s Group, Men’s Group, Teen Group and Self-Advocacy.

-- Weekly events such as Chess Club and Free Swim coordinated with Autism Connections.
+- Chess Club and Free Swim coordinated with Autism Connections.